waseemwaheed/DataInterrogator/_posts/2019-08-15-ID-Mapping-using-Selenium.md

 Instead of a single ID, students have two!

-You may say, that should be fine, you must have a database mapping those IDs to each other isn't it? and the answer is yes but, there is a BUT, I can access one student at a time through an online portal.
+You may say, that should be fine, you must have a database mapping those IDs to each other isn't it? and the answer is yes but, there is a BUT, I can access one student at a time through an online portal, which is kinda fun, you know 🙄.

 # The solution

 But, then you may say, hang on, the DBA should be able to provide you with the data you need, isn't it.
 To you I say, I wish that was the case, anyways.

 To me this is the sort of thing that I like to spend my free time on 😎, so I spent an hour or so, figuring how to do it 🐱‍💻.
-I knew that there is a nice web browser automation tool called [Selenium](https://www.selenium.dev/), but I had never used till that point.
+I knew that there is a nice web browser automation tool called [Selenium](https://www.selenium.dev/), but I had never used at that point.

 With a bit of [Pandas](https://pandas.pydata.org/), I was able to get job done and I am very happy with the result, the script is accessible [here](https://github.com/waseemwaheed/coding-challenge/tree/main/id_mapper).